szczyglis-dev/py-gpt/README.md

 - `TwelveLabs` - Analyze and understand videos with TwelveLabs Pegasus, and create multimodal embeddings with Marengo.

-- `Vision (inline)` - adds image analysis to supported chat modes.
+- `Vision (inline)` - Adds image analysis to supported chat modes.
 When image content is detected, PyGPT temporarily routes that turn through Chat with the image-capable model configured in the plugin.
 The plugin model can use any supported provider.

-- `Voice Control (inline)` - provides voice control command execution within a conversation.
+- `Voice Control (inline)` - Provides voice control command execution within a conversation.

-- `Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.
+- `Web Search` - Provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.

 - `Wikipedia` - Search Wikipedia for information.

 - `Wolfram Alpha` - Compute and solve with Wolfram Alpha: short answers, full JSON pods, math (solve, derivatives, integrals), unit conversions, matrix operations, and plots.

 - `X/Twitter` - Interact with tweets and users, manage bookmarks and media, perform likes, retweets, and more.

 ## API calls